 Install LidRun on Mac

-Installing LidRun takes about a minute: download the .dmg from lidrun.com/download, drag LidRun into Applications, then launch it from Launchpad.
-Once it opens, a small icon appears in your menu bar — that's LidRun running and ready to go.
+Installing LidRun takes about a minute: download the .dmg from lidrun.com/download, drag LidRun into Applications, then launch it from Launchpad or Spotlight.
+Once it opens, a small icon appears in your menu bar — that's LidRun, running and ready to keep your Mac awake while an AI agent, build, or render job is active, then let it sleep again once that work is actually done.
+Before you download: LidRun needs macOS 13 (Ventura) or later, and the same universal build runs on both Apple Silicon and Intel Macs, so there's nothing to pick.

 Download LidRun

 Go to lidrun.com/download and click the download button.
-LidRun ships as a single .dmg file — a disk image that contains the app, nothing else to configure before you open it.
+LidRun ships as a single .dmg file — a disk image containing the app itself, with nothing else to configure before you open it.
+It's one universal build for every supported Mac, Apple Silicon or Intel, so there's no separate version to choose.

-The download finishes in a few seconds on most connections.
+The download finishes in a few seconds on most connections — LidRun is a small menu-bar utility, not a bundled suite, so there's no long wait.
 Once it's done, open the .dmg from your Downloads folder, or the download bar in your browser.

 Drag it into Applications

-Once the copy finishes, you can eject the disk image (right-click it on your desktop and choose Eject, or drag it to the Trash) — the .dmg itself isn't needed anymore.
+Once the copy finishes, you can eject the disk image — right-click it on your desktop and choose Eject, or drag it to the Trash.
+The .dmg itself isn't needed anymore once LidRun is sitting in Applications.

 Launch LidRun

-Open Launchpad or Spotlight (Cmd+Space) and type LidRun, then press Enter.
-The first time you open it, macOS will ask you to confirm you want to run an app downloaded from the internet — that's expected, and the next guide covers exactly what that dialog means and why it's safe to click Open.
+Open Launchpad or Spotlight (Cmd+Space), type LidRun, and press Enter.
+The first time you open it, macOS shows a Gatekeeper prompt asking you to confirm you want to run an app downloaded from the internet — that's a standard quarantine check macOS runs on any app that didn't come through the Mac App Store, not a warning specific to LidRun.
+The next guide, Opening LidRun Outside the App Store, walks through exactly what that dialog means and why it's safe to click Open.

 Download LidRun and follow this guide from your own menu bar.